Our strategy for achieving SDGs

 Established "SDGs Promotion Committee"

 In 2018, we established the SDGs Promotion Committee chaired by Seiji Nakata, President and CEO.
 External committee members always participate to bring in fresh ideas and cutting-edge information from outside the company, and we are making Group-wide efforts to contribute to the SDGs.

 Formulation of "Medium-Term Management Plan (FY2018-FY2020) 'Passion for the Best' 2020"

 In our Medium-term Management Plan "Passion for the Best" 2020, the basic policy is to "provide high value-added solutions through our No. 1 quality consulting capabilities" and "provide new value as a hybrid comprehensive securities group."
 We aim to be a "pioneer in the financial and capital markets that creates the future," which creates a virtuous cycle of expanding customers' assets and growing the companies that drive the Japanese economy.

 Announcement of "Daiwa Securities Group SDGs Declaration (Passion for SDGs 2018)"

-Announcement of materiality and SDGs Promotion Action Plan
+Announcement of SDGs Materiality and SDGs Promotion Action Plan

 We identified issues from this bottom-up initiative, and summarized them by collating them with the demands from society, which we uncovered through communication with stakeholders and the knowledge of outside experts.
-Then, after discussions at the SDGs Promotion Committee, we finalized the "Daiwa Securities Group's Priority Issues (Materiality)."
+Then, after discussions at the SDGs Promotion Committee, we finalized the "Daiwa Securities Group's Priority Issues (SDGs Materiality)."

 Furthermore, from this bottom-up initiative, we identified the matters that should be focused on to solve the priority issues, and compiled the "Passion for SDGs 2019 -Daiwa Securities Group Action Plan-."